Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Additional analysis

 \subsection{Analysis on prioritized learning of low-frequency components}

-In Section~\ref{subsec:motivation_SfM}, we find that SfM initialization guides 3D Gaussians with a coarse approximation of the true distribution to robustly learn the remaining high-frequency components.
-In Section~\ref{subsec:motivation_DSV}, we then show that sparse-large-variance (SLV) random initialization successfully guides the Gaussians to prioritize the learning of low-frequency components.
-Based on these findings, we propose a novel strategy (\textbf{RAIN-GS}) for 3DGS consisting of two main components: \textbf{1)} sparse-large-variance (SLV) random initialization and \textbf{2)} progressive Gaussian low-pass filter control.
+In Section~\ref{subsec:motivation_SfM} of our main paper, we find that SfM initialization guides 3D Gaussians with a coarse approximation of the true distribution to robustly learn the remaining high-frequency components.
+In Section~\ref{subsec:sparseinit} of our main paper, we then show that sparse-large-variance (SLV) random initialization successfully guides the Gaussians to prioritize the learning of low-frequency components.
 To verify that our strategy successfully guides 3DGS to prioritize the learning of low-frequency components, we provide additional analysis of our strategy through the rendered images achieved from different steps of training.

 As shown in Figure~\ref{fig:supple_compare_rendering}, we compare the rendered results of 3DGS trained with different initialization.
 As SfM provides a coarse approximation of the true distribution, 3DGS trained with SfM initialization (first row) directly learns the remaining high-frequency details.
 This tendency to directly learn the high-frequency components is highlighted in the second row where 3DGS is trained with DSV random initialization.
 Without any strategy to prioritize the learning of low-frequency components, the high-frequency components such as the edges of the bench and bicycle are already learned as shown in the rendered image of step 3,000.
 In contrast, our strategy (last row) successfully guides the Gaussians to first model the scene's coarse approximation.
 At step 3,000, high-frequency details are absent, resulting in smoothed appearances for the grass, road, and background trees.